Avaus - Opening. Becoming an agent in the field of arts and culture in Finland

 - The expertise of diversity agents must be promoted systematically.

-The Culture for All Service agrees with the recommendations of the research report implemented by Cupore (Center for Cultural Policy Research) and published in summer 2020.
+The recommendations of the research report implemented by Cupore (Center for Cultural Policy Research) and published in summer 2020.
 The research was part of the project Avaus - Opening.
 Cupore's research recommends, among other things, the following (Lahtinen, et al. 2020, 122–123):

 - ”More training is needed to develop an understanding of the structures and mechanisms that create discriminatory practices.”